Koko's Karnival of Klowns

 When it came to technology, Anchorage, Alaska had to scramble to keep up with modern times.

 It was Dick Rand who came up with the idea for Kartoon Karnival, a children’s television show filmed on location.
-Location meant the studio at the McKinley Arms, a fourteen foot story building that was awesome for a populace of kids who had grown up on cabins and other low-laying buildings.
+Location meant the studio at the McKinley Arms, a fourteen-story building that was astonishing for a populace of kids who had grown up in cabins and other low-laying buildings.

 He had just invested in some carnival rides that a traveling circus left behind after they went broke in Alaska.
 His idea was that by hosting the show, he would receive some free publicity for his carnival rides.

 Dick was a highly persuasive entrepreneur.
-It didn’t take him long to convince my dad, Les Fetrow, that the rides were a very good investment.
+It didn’t take him long to convince my dad, Les Fetrow, that the rides were an excellent investment.

 There was only one drawback in those early days of Alaskan television.
 We had a distinct shortage of children.

 Having five or six children per day on the show was easy for a while, but within a couple of years it became apparent they were running out of new guests.
 Those were the days my mother sat close to the telephone.
-If they had a day with no guests, she quickly rounded up whatever neighborhood kids she could find, as well as my siblings and I for backup.
+If they had a day without guests, she quickly rounded up whatever neighborhood kids she could find, as well as my siblings and me for backup.